 The Instructional Wine Trail extends along historic field paths leading through a compact area of approx. 8 km of vineyards.
 Starting from the center of Kurtatsch / Cortaccia, one can follow the „Saltnerpratz“ (hand symbol with spread fingers) along this trail through the vineyards towards Margreid / Magrè and then to Kurtinig or in the opposite direction from the center of Kurtinig or Margreid towards Kurtatsch.
 In doing so, visitors can encounter almost all of the varieties of grapes cultivated in the Unterland / Bassa Atesina region of South Tyrol and also different training methods.

 You’ll find a cluster of grapes as tall as a man, made of stones tumbled smooth by a glacier stream.
 The trail leads you through a hilly vineyard area where you can find almost every type of grape grown in South Tyrol, as well as individual cultivation methods, such as the pergola, which is traditional for South Tyrol, and the espalier systems.

 Info signs accompany you through this nature trail and explain the features of the landscape and the characteristics of the individual grapevine varieties.
 From clay amphores you can sniff the typical aromas of the various wines and maybe even compete with your fellow walkers to guess which aroma and which wine is represented!

 Starting from Margreid, one can learn a lot of interesting facts about wine-making

 through the ages and also about modern fermentation methods.

-On Wednesday, this tour is in German with an English interpreter.
-It is also possible to book the walk for other dates and times in English.
+On Wednesday, this tour is in German.
+Along the way are panels with information about viticulture in English.
 The team at the Tourist Board will be glad to give you more information, send you the brochure or sign you up (firstname.lastname@example.org).